Policies & action

 More recently, the government has indicated an interest in promoting rooftop solar PV installations.
 It first introduced a feed-in tariff in 2013, but did not attract widespread interest.
 The goal is to reach 50 MW electricity capacity by 2025 to help achieve the PDP goals (Praiwan, 2020).

-The transport sector represented approximately 25% of total CO2 emissions (67 MtCO2, excl.
-LULUCF) in 2016, which is accounted for in the energy sector (Ministry of Natural Resources and Environment, 2020b).
-Thailand has adopted several policies to reduce emissions from the sector, promoting electric vehicle (EV) uptake, railway expansion as well as the development of public transport systems.
+Thailand has been actively prioritising decarbonisation in the transport sector, and has recently adopted several policies promoting electric vehicle (EV) uptake, railway expansion as well as the development of public transport systems.

 Following the adoption of its NDC target and a sectoral breakdown in 2015, Thailand has introduced priority measures for implementation in the transport sector.
 Its aim is to reduce emissions from the sector by 35 MtCO2 before 2030 off the back of over 30 planned projects, but mainly through taxing CO2 emissions, promoting low-carbon vehicles and increasing rail infrastructure (Ministry of Transport, 2019).
 The Sustainable Transport Master Plan identifies six main strategies to reduce GHG emissions, relying on ‘avoid-shift-improve,’ and shows a potential for reducing sectoral emissions by 26–29% by 2030 below BAU levels (Ministry of Transport, 2013).